Contrasting AmREIT (AMRE) and Rouse Properties (RSE)

 Rouse Properties, Inc. is a United States-based real estate investment company.
 The Company owns and manages regional malls in protected markets or submarkets in the United States.
 The Company operates through the retail segment, which includes the operation, development and management of regional malls.
 The Company’s portfolio includes approximately 40 malls and retail centers in over 20 states totaling approximately 24.9 million square feet of retail space.
 The Company’s properties include Animas Valley Mall; Bayshore Mall; Birchwood Mall; Cache Valley Mall; Chesterfield Towne Center; Chula Vista Center; Colony Square Mall; Fig Garden Village; Grand Traverse Mall; Greenville Mall; Lakeland Square; Lansing Mall; Mall St. Vincent; NewPark Mall; North Plains Mall; Pierre Bossier Mall; Sikes Senter; Silver Lake Mall; Southland Center; Southland Mall; Spring Hill Mall; Valley Hills Mall; Vista Ridge Mall; Washington Park Mall; West Valley Mall; Westwood Mall, and White Mountain Mall.

-Receive News & Ratings for Rouse Properties Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Rouse Properties and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for AmREIT Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for AmREIT and related companies with MarketBeat.com's FREE daily email newsletter.